pasoevi/innfin/doc/innfin.md

-Huttlers are distant relatives of humans, possessing similar intelligence, person and susceptibility toward mutation and corruption (and other conditions of living) but have vastly different workings in learning and interactions with non-player characters.
+Huttlers are distant relatives of humans, possessing similar intelligence, person and susceptibility toward mutation and corruption (and other conditions of living) but have vastly different workings in learning and interaction with non-player characters.
 The difference between them and humans becomes more evident as the game progresses.

 Some say that Huttlers parallel hurthlings or hobbits in other